peterajessup/iib-docker/README.md

+# Origin

+this repository is a clone of the original ot4i/iibdocker repository on github

 # Overview

 This repository contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM Integration Bus](http://www-03.ibm.com/software/products/en/ibm-integration-bus) in a [Docker](https://www.docker.com/whatisdocker/) container.